ncukondo/Annotated-bibliography/Participatory Design.md

 ## What

 - a valuable approach for instructional design
-  - Teachers, educational designers and students bring together their exper- tise and experiences to jointly design instruction [@Konings2017-mg]
+  - Teachers, educational designers and students bring together their expertise and experiences to jointly design instruction [@Konings2017-mg]

 ## Why